Jatverma54/GroupAppFrontend/README.md

 * Make your changes.
 * Commit your changes (git commit -m 'Add some feature').
 * Push to the branch (git push origin feature-branch).
-* Open a pull request.
+* Open a pull request to develop.

 Contact
 For any questions or feedback, please contact us at jatinv94@gmail.com.